chrisruffalo/gudgeon/README.md

 * Reloading source resolver files when they change

 ## How Do I Install Gudgeon?
 There are a few different ways to install Gudgeon that *don't* require you to build it yourself.
-Gudgeon aims to support recent of releases Debian, Ubuntu, RHEL/CentOS, and Fedora as well as Docker and ARM builds.
+Gudgeon aims to support recent of releases Debian, Ubuntu, RHEL/CentOS, and Fedora.
+ARM and MIPS platform builds have been disabled until a cross-compile solution can be created for those architectures.

 ### GitHub Releases
 New tagged releases are automatically built by Travis-CI and uploaded to GitHub for download.
 Functionally these releases are identical to releases available in other channels.
 You can find these releases [here](https://github.com/chrisruffalo/gudgeon/releases).

 ### Fedora Releases
-Gudgeon has a [COPR repository](https://copr.fedorainfracloud.org/coprs/cruffalo/gudgeon/) for Fedora 28, 29, and CentOS 7.
+Gudgeon has a [COPR repository](https://copr.fedorainfracloud.org/coprs/cruffalo/gudgeon/) for versions of CentOS and RHEL.
 ```bash
 #optional, may be required for CentOS/EL linux
 [user@host] yum install yum-plugin-copr